 This is the smoothest custard recipe for creme caramel or flan!
 Flan, or crème caramel, is a custard baked in a dish coated with caramelized sugar that forms a sauce when the custard is unmolded.
 I promise, this dessert is a slice of heaven that you just want to keep eating!
 Don't delay in trying this spectacular and unique dessert.
 It is a great recipe to wow your guests or keep in the fridge for when that sweet tooth comes calling.

-- 4 1/4 Cups (1 liter) milk
+- 4 ¼ cups (1 liter) whole milk

-- 1 Cup (200 grams) sugar (divided)
+- 1 cup (200 grams) granulated sugar (divided)

-- pinch of salt
+- Pinch of salt

 - 1 round bundt pan as the mold (another option: about 8 (6 oz) individual ramekins)

-- 1 roasting pan or oven safe dish that is deep enough to fit the baking pan or ramekins with enough room for 2 inches of water at the bottom
+- 1 roasting pan or oven-safe dish that is deep enough to fit the baking pan or ramekins with enough room for 2 inches of water at the bottom

-- Preheat oven 325 degrees F
+- Preheat the oven to 325 degrees F

-- Very carefully pour 2-3 cups boiling water into the bottom of the roasting pan (it should reach half way up the side of the baking dish), avoiding splashing or pouring into the creme mixture.
+- Very carefully pour 2-3 cups boiling hot water into the bottom of the roasting pan (it should reach halfway up the side of the baking dish), avoiding splashing or pouring into the creme mixture.
 Place in the bottom rack of the oven and bake for 1 hour for the bundt pan and 30-35 minutes for the ramekins until the center jiggles just a little bit.
-Remove from the roasting pan from the oven.
+Remove the roasting pan from the oven.

 - When ready to serve gently run a butter knife near the edges just enough to loosen the flan and tip upside down onto a flat plate.
 Watch the caramel sauce pour out onto the plate.
 Yum.
 Enjoy!

 - Method: Italian